janaagaard75/desert-walk-solitaire/README.md

 Keep the interface simple.
 Keep removing until you can't remove any more.

 `PositionedCards` remain the same between moves. `EmptyCells` is a new array.
+I should have realized this much earlier.

 It's a code smell that the `CardCellPair` interface is required.
 This may be because the inheritance in the model is wrong.